bastibe/transplant/README.md

 RECENT CHANGES
 --------------

+- Should now reliably raise an error if Matlab dies unexpectedly.
+- Keyword arguments are now automatically translated to string-value pairs in Matlab.
 - `close` was renamed `exit`.
 Even though Python typically uses `close` to close files and connections, this conflicts with Matlab's own `close` function.